Lessons that we can all grow from.......

 Wishing is more like a playful volley across the universe, an invitation to play.

-Waiting for the response is an integral part of the process.
+Waiting for a response is an integral part of the process.

 Wishing inspires an innocent opening to the possibility of magic as we wait to see if the invisible realm will bring our wish to life.